udacity/CarND-Behavioral-Cloning-P3/README.md

 * Summarize the results with a written report

-[//]: # (Image References)

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

+[model.py]: ./model.py
+[drive.py]: ./drive.py
+[model.h5]: ./model.h5

 ---
+### Foreword

+I used pipenv for training the model and executing the simulator on my local machine.

+I imitated environment.yml in [CarND-Term1-Starter-Kit](https://github.com/udacity/CarND-Term1-Starter-Kit) provided by Udacity, so I think the environmental difference between my local machine and Udacity workspace is small.

 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* README.md summarizing the results (you're reading it)
+* [preprocess.py](preprocess.py) for preprocessing image data used by both model training and autonomous driving
-* model.py containing the script to create and train the model
+* [model.py](model.py) containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* [drive.py](drive.py) for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* [model.h5](model.h5) containing a trained convolution neural network
-* README.md summarizing the results
+* [video.mp4](video.mp4) containing a driving video in autonomous mode

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing